The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Method for numerical differentiation of functions given by noisy values at non-equidistant points

-The present study relies to a large extent on a precise numerical differentiation of functions given by sets of experimental data points.
-Uncertainties of the derivative values originate both from random noise inherent to the data and from nonlinearities of the considered function.
-To reduce the influence of random noise, the argument intervals used to calculate the difference quotients should be as wide as possible.
+The present study relies to a large extent on the as accurate as possible numerical differentiation of functions given by sets of experimental data points.
+For explaining our approach to this numerical task, we first remind that uncertainties of derivative values approximated by difference quotients originate both from random errors of the data and from nonlinearities of the considered function.
+To reduce the influence of random errors, the argument intervals used to calculate the difference quotients should be as wide as possible.
 However, the wider the interval, the stronger is the influence of nonlinearities.
-In consequence, there is an optimum interval width.
+In consequence, there is an optimum interval width; its size depends on which differentiation formula is used.

-When not only two, but many data points are taken into account, the corresponding averaging further reduces the influence of the noise.
+When not only two, but many data points are taken into account, the corresponding averaging further reduces the influence of their random errors.
 Thus, we aim to slide a window along the curve and to estimate the local slope by means of linear regression on all data points within the window.
-In case of equidistant argument values, this can be done by applying a special Savitzky-Golay filter, where the slope value is related to the average of the smallest and largest argument values within the window.\cite{Sav.Gol}
+In case of equidistant argument values, this can be realized by applying a special Savitzky-Golay filter; in this approach, the slope value is related to the average of the smallest and largest argument values within the window.\cite{Sav.Gol}

 For the present study, however, we need a procedure which is applicable to the general case of non-equidistant arguments.
-The approach which we use in this work has proved to be very efficient in our research for many years; in particular, Eqs.\ (8) and (9) of Ref.\ \onlinecite{Moe.etal.99} were obtained this way.
+The approach which we use in this work has proved to be very effective in our research for many years; in particular, Eqs.\ (8) and (9) of Ref.\ \onlinecite{Moe.etal.99} were obtained this way.
 However, this approach seems to be widely unknown.
 Therefore, we present here a short derivation in general notation.

-The idea of our procedure is the following: In each regression, we additionally determine that argument value, for which the linear regression slope is expected to be the best approximation of the derivative.
+The idea of our procedure is the following: In each regression, we additionally determine that argument value for which the linear regression slope is expected to be the best approximation of the derivative.
 In other words, we ask: For which argument choice do nonlinearities have the smallest influence?